Guillermo Pérez Roldán: Pro tour

 He burst onto the scene as a teenager in 1987, winning two tour titles at the age of seventeen.
 In 1988, already seeded 14 by age eighteen, he reached the final of the Italian Open, where he battled Ivan Lendl in five grueling sets.
 Later that year, he followed up his clay-court success at the French Open, reaching the quarterfinals with wins over Alberto Mancini, Tore Meinecke, Patrik Kühnen and Stefan Edberg, before losing to Andre Agassi.
 He was named Rolex Rookie of the Year in 1988.

 At the 1988 US Open, John McEnroe expressed outrage at being seeded lower than Pérez Roldán, who had not yet won a match on hard courts.
 However, Pérez Roldán silenced critics by progressing further in the tournament than McEnroe.

 Pérez Roldán's career-high singles ranking was World No. 13 (in 1988), and his career prize-money earnings totaled $1,686,341.
 Despite his teenage success, in the early 1990s, his career was hamstrung by injuries, and he finally retired from the professional tour in 1996.

 Pérez Roldán is currently tied for tenth on the list of most titles won by a teenager in the Open Era (five).

 Personal life

 He has alleged suffering extensive physical, mental and financial abuse during his tennis career from his coach and father Raúl Pérez Roldán.
-A biopic based on his life was directed by Rodolfo Lamboglia and released on Star network.
+A biopic based on his life was directed by Rodolfo Lamboglia and released on Star Television Network.